unr-lib-digservices/aspace-pui-fall21/README.md

 ## Version
 These configurations are made to [ArchivesSpace version 2.5.2](https://github.com/archivesspace/archivesspace/releases/tag/v2.5.2), though a version of the plugin is also running on 3.0.1.

+We have gradually be adapting or dropping some parts of the plugin, given improvements in core code accessibility.

 The original code was forked from customizations made by George Washington University Libraries.

 ## Goals